Applying to college is not as confusing as it might seem. Rest assured, we’re here to help you every step of the way.

 What is Lock Haven's code for the SAT?

 LHU's code number is 2654.
-Listing LHU's code on your SAT registration form will allow us to receive an official copy of your SAT scores directly from the College Board.
+Providing LHU's code on your SAT registration form will allow us to receive an official copy of your SAT scores directly from the College Board.
 Learn more.

 What is Lock Haven's code for the ACT?